Sunsets in San Francisco: 10 of SF's BEST Spots NOW

 Bernal Heights Park is a lowkey gem on this list.
 Often overlooked by everywhere else on this list and more, Bernal Heights shows off more of Eastern SF and the East Bay.
 Those who live in the Mission/ Bernal Heights Area will love frequenting this spot.

-For more travel guides in the BAY, refer to my San Francisco posts below.
+For more travel guides in the BAY, refer to my North Beach, San Francisco guides.